ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

     upload_id: UUID4
     state: FileUploadState  # one of INIT, COMPLETED
-    original_path: str  # subject to change, used to match file upload to metadata
+    alias: str  # the submitted alias from the metadata
     checksum: str
 ```